Arkllr/SpaceX-Bundle-/README.md

-# RAPTOR Sea Level Beta 1.2
+# RAPTOR Sea Level Beta
-Raptor  1.2 Beta (still development) you can download the pack file in releases!
+Raptor Pack Beta (still development) you can download the pack file in releases!